lucidsolns/terraform-vm-proxmox/README.md

 to `local:snippets/multi-hookscript.pl`.

-As of November 2023 the latest version of the Telemate/proxmox provider is v2.9.14 which has a few issues that result in a crash with this script.
+As of November 2023 the latest version of the Telemate/proxmox provider is v2.9.14 which has a few issues that result in the provider crashing with this script.
 They have been fixed in the source code, but not formally released.
+A Windows build of Telmate/proxmox v2.9.15 has been provided that can be copied to your sample so that `terraform init` is successfully.

+Compile or copy the `[virtiofsd](https://share.lucidsolutions.co.nz/pub/debian/bookworm/virtiofsd-1.8.0/)` to `user/local/bin` so that directories can be shared with virtiofs.

 # Multi-hookscript